NNPDF/nnpdf/doc/sphinx/source/tutorials/overfit_metric.rst

 If this value is negative, that is an indicator of an overfitted PDF.
 The :math:`\mathcal{R}_O` is impacted by statistical fluctuations that can be estimated using a bootstrapping method.

+The overfit metric is available in validphys through the ``overfitmetric`` action and it is a standard component of the :ref:`vp-comparefits report<compare-fits>`.